BrewhouseTeam/brewhouseteam.github.io/_posts/2013-12-17-whats-new-in-rails-4-1.markdown

 author:    godfrey
 published: true
 category:  blog
-date:      2013-12-06 10:32:40
+date:      2013-12-17 10:32:40
 tags:
   - ruby
   - rails
   - rails 4.1
 ---

+<blockquote><strong>Note</strong>: <em>This was originally published on the Coherence blog on December 17th, 2013.
+It has been migrated here for historical purposes.</em></blockquote>

-In case you haven't been paying attention, Rails 4.1 beta [was realeased today][weblog-post]!
+In case you haven't been paying attention, Rails 4.1 beta [was released today][weblog-post]!
 While this is a minor release, there are still plenty of handy new features that's worth getting excited about.
 Here are a few of my favourites, along with some thoughts on why I think they are useful.